Tulsa Welding School Tuition and Fees: Full 2026 Cost Breakdown

 Telegram

 Tulsa Welding School’s tuition starts at $18,700 for the Welding Specialist program and $22,700 for the Welding Specialist with Pipefitting program.
-Additional costs, including course materials, lab fees, safety gear, and tech fees, can amount to around $4,600, bringing total investments to approximately $23,650 or $29,150, respectively.
-Financial aid and scholarships are available to help with costs.
-If you want to explore more about additional fees or financial support, keep going.
+Additional costs, including course materials, lab fees, safety gear, and tech fees, can add around $4,600, bringing total investments to roughly $23,650 or $29,150, respectively.
+Financial aid and scholarships are available to help with these costs.

 Tuition Costs for Welding Programs